lenaMK/doc/conf/Intermedialites_theMatterOfMaps.md

 My writing takes the reader on a spatial journey through the installation, following a slow backwards movement.
 It begins nested deep in the soft creases of the fur-covered surface of the map.
 Progressively zooming out, one ca progressively distinguish the shapes and objects that construct a new story of womxn and public art on the island of Tiohtià:ke · Montréal.
 Leaving its rugged edges, we enter the space of its installation and the temporality of its participatory activation.
 Each transition also follows a sensory *crescendo* to reverberate the depth of the proposed tactile experience.
 It begins with the internal perception of being immersed in the material.
 Moving outwards slowly exposes layers of visual and spatial awareness.
 Finally, active participation mobilises the agency of touch and its potentially sharp impact on the collaborative building of a new narrative.
 By sharing this experience, I strive to challenge how we think about and through maps, how we might “use” them and how they work through us.

 ### Deep within the soft creases

 As a researcher of mixed transnational origins who settled in Tiohtià:ke · Montréal, working with cartography on unceeded territory has heavy historical and contemporary implications.
 The western scientific, colonial and imperial uses of maps is strongly critiqued in critical, radical, and decolonial cartography, as documented in Martel and MK (2023).
 Counter-cartography, in aiming to reverse these power dynamics and produce more diverse epistemologies, can look to “indigenous cartography [as] inspiration for non-hegemonic and emancipatory practices.”
 (Halder and Michel 2018).
 Indigenous artists and writers have structured counter-mapping discourses using Indigenous epistemologies.
 By creating theoretical frameworks from personal, collective, and mythological stories, they reactivate the kinship networks that also shape ancestral laws, land management practices and modes of identity formation (Marcoux 2024).

 Decolonial narratives and monuments can also provide relevant approaches to counter institutional practices. *PeoPL* (2018) by Laura Nsengiyumva is a reproduction of the Léopold II’s equestrian statue made of ice.
 The pedestal, placed upside-down above the sculpture, is fitted with incandescent lamps that slowly melt the sculpture during its exhibition at the Nuit Blanche 2018 in Brussels (Bisschop 2022, Yakoub 2021). *On Monumental Silences* (2018) by Ibrahim Mahama presents reinterpretations of a monument to the missionary-father De Deken, including a collective and participatory performance in which the public was invited to interact – mutilate, destroy, remodel – a clay reproduction of the monument (Bisschop 2022).
 Both artists used careful consideration to reflect the stakes of their narrative in the materials chosen to enact them.

 In the theoretical sphere, new materialisms and authors such as Karen Barad argue that « *matter matters*: the material matters because it bears meaning » (Vitali Rosati, 2024, p.
 62).
 Therefore considering that ideas, thoughts and concepts are expressed in a physical, material instance, the medium I chose for my map needed to effectively defy colonial mindsets about the territory.
 Instead of the virgin *terra nullius* symbolised by a blank sheet of paper, *the* bureaucratic medium, I thought that raw organic material (untreated/not industrially produced and transformed) could convey the living nature of the land.
 As I was researching this question, it happened to be the bi-annual shedding of my dog Saphira.
 Her fluffy and soft fur attracted people to the point I sometimes noticed them “discreetly” reaching to try to touch it as we cross paths on the street.
 This intuitive touch was exactly what I was aiming for, and her shedding seemed an excellent way to use an organic material whilst preserving any waste, destruction or loss of life in its sourcing [^4].
 Far from disposing of the shedding, I often used to leave little bundles out and about for animals to pad their nests with.
-It is the fabric of homes, bringing insulation and comfort in both its origin and reuse in the wild (? non human; animal realm).
+It is the fabric of homes, bringing insulation and comfort in both its origin and reuse in the wild.

 Thus I created my basemap by covering a white insulation panel, the structural base for the map, with the off-white shedding.
 From the originally rectangular shape of the panel – an unused byproduct of my partner’s work in construction –, I cut out the shape of the island of Tiohtià:ke · Montréal, choosing a natural border over the colonial government’s administrative demarcations.
 The rough edges of the hand-trimmed Styrofoam contrast with the rectangular, glossy or slick sheets of paper commonly used for maps.
 As an attempt to forgo the capitalist, extractivist and alienating urban network set by the automotive industry, I chose a reference grid formed by the [open data on cycling paths](https://www.donneesquebec.ca/recherche/dataset/vmtl-pistes-cyclables).
 Using a projector, I superimposed the digital map and traced the routes with a light orange felt pen.
 To affix the shedding to the panel, I drew upon my drag experience: to make an artificial beard, one simply glues patches of hair to the intended area.
 Though the first bushes rarely seem convincing, persevering patiently usually leads to a satisfying result.
 I therefore proceeded to glue little balls of fur to the surface, following the pathways.
 Some areas are detailed enough to reveal the urban grid, while others are visually covered in off-white fur.
 In a western section of the island, the insulation panel remains visible as I ran out of shedding.